cortexproject/cortex/docs/configuration/config-file-reference.md

   # List of priority definitions.
   [priorities: <list of PriorityDef> | default = []]

+# Configuration for query rejection.
+query_rejection:
+  # Whether query rejection is enabled.
+  # CLI flag: -frontend.query-rejection.enabled
+  [enabled: <boolean> | default = false]

+  # List of query_attributes to match and reject queries.
+A query is rejected if
+  # it matches any query_attribute in this list.
+Each query_attribute has
+  # several properties (e.g., regex, time_window, user_agent), and all specified
+  # properties must match for a query_attribute to be considered a match.
+Only
+  # the specified properties are checked, and an AND operator is applied to
+  # them.
+  [query_attributes: <list of QueryAttribute> | default = []]

 # Duration to delay the evaluation of rules to ensure the underlying metrics
 # have been pushed to Cortex.
 # CLI flag: -ruler.evaluation-delay-duration